-Having trained in theatre & performance in London, and as a yoga teacher, I am interested in exploring the intersection of theatre craft and other embodied/performance practices (dance, singing, movement) with (visual) work in anthropology, and as forms of social, cultural and political engagement.
+My work explores the intersection of theatre and other embodied/performance practices (dance, singing, movement) with visual and digital work in anthropology, as forms of social, cultural and political engagement.

 Voci di Donne, ‘Voices of Women’ women’s choir, Milan fieldwork 2018